Spray Painting is a popular form of painting that can show up in several different styles.

 I am here referring to those little round dots that may sometimes appear as your paint dries.

-Fisheyes in paint are typically caused either due to the imperfections present on the surface or due to the contaminants like dirt or oil.
+Fisheyes in paint are typically caused either due to the imperfections present on the surface or the contaminants like dirt or oil.

 To avoid these issues, make sure you clean and prepare the surface before spraying.